A Simple Phenomenological Model for Grain Clustering in Turbulence: Partially-Coupled Grains: The Model

-First note that, even when $\Teddy\gg\tstop$, there is no $\theta$-independent solution if we retain all terms (unlike the case in \S~\ref{sec:encounters:pure.turb}, valid at all $\theta$); however, the angle dependence of the equilibrium solution is weak, and the angle-averaged solution (which can only be computed numerically) is well-approximated by the solution for $\theta\approx0$ (since this dominates the contribution to $\nabla \cdot {\delta {\bf v}}$).\footnote{Because the shear terms break the symmetry of the problem, in the equilibrium solution a grain drifts on an approximately elliptical orbit, with an epicyclic correction to the circular solution which extends the orbit along the shear direction.
-Considering this case, but with the time-averaged growth of the grain locations $r$, replaced with their semi-major axis distribution, gives an identical derivation.}
+First note that, even when $\Teddy\gg\tstop$, there is no $\theta$-independent solution if we retain all terms (unlike the case in \S~\ref{sec:encounters:pure.turb}, valid at all $\theta$).
+Because the shear terms break the symmetry of the problem, in the equilibrium solution a grain drifts on an approximately elliptical orbit, with an epicyclic correction to the circular solution which extends the orbit along the shear direction.
+The exact result in Appendix~\ref{sec:appendix:exact} accounts for this by computing the Jacobian for the distorted ellipse; however we can gain considerable intuition by considering the simplest ($\theta\approx 0$) case.